welteki/docs.actuated.dev/docs/faq.md

 actuated is primarily for software engineering teams who are currently using GitHub Actions.
 A GitHub organisation is required for installation, and runners are attached to individual repositories as required, to execute builds.

+## When will Jenkins, GitLab CI, BitBucket Pipeline Runners, Drone or Azure DevOps be supported?

+For the pilot phase, we're targeting GitHub Actions because it has fine-grained access controls and the ability to schedule exactly one build to a runner.
+Most other CI systems expect self-hosted runners to perform many builds, and we believe that to be an anti-pattern.
+We'll offer advice to teams accepted into the pilot who wish to evaluate GitHub Actions or migrate away from another solution.

+That said, if you're using these tools within your organisation, and face similar issues or concerns, we'd like to hear from you.

+Feel free to contact us at: [contact@openfaas.com](mailto:contact@openfaas.com)

 ## What kind of access is required to my GitHub Organisation?

 GitHub Apps provide fine-grained privileges, access control, and event data.